dscape/frameless/readme.md

 frameless.confirm(true);
 ```

-this check can then be overridden by the end user by using the `-y` or `--yes` option
+this behavior can be overridden by the end user by using the `-y` or `--yes` option

 ## persisting options across different runs

-“frameless” enables programs to save and reuse the options specified in a request by exposing the `frameless.save` function. calling this function with `true` will make frameless automatically record the options inputed in a dot file located in your home directory
+“frameless” enables programs to save and reuse the options specified in a run by exposing `frameless.save`. calling this function will make frameless automatically record the options inputed in a dot file located in your home directory

 ``` javascript
 frameless.save(true);